JoshDoody/fsn/_posts/2016-03-31-salary-negotiation-script.md

 ---
 layout: posts
-title: How to counter a job offer - salary negotiation script & calculator
+title: How to counter a job offer - salary negotiation calculator
-headline: Counter your job offer with this counter offer calculator and salary negotiation script
+headline: Counter Offer Calculator
-subhead: How to counter a job offer and negotiate starting salary
+subhead: Quickly calculate the right counter offer for your job offer
-description: Counter your job offer with the right amount using this salary negotiation calculator and simple salary negotiation script.
+description: A simple calculator to find the right counter offer amount for your job offer
 categories:
   - negotiate
 tags: